Feast Day: 1 October

 Her parents, Louis and Zélie, were devout Catholics, going to Mass every morning before work.
 Therese, the youngest of nine children, grew up in a strong and loving Catholic environment.

-In her autobiography, The Story of a Soul, Saint Therese talks about “those sunny years of childhood”, growing up in a warm and joyful home.
+In The Story of a Soul, Saint Therese talks about “those sunny years of childhood”, growing up in a warm and joyful home.
 “My first recollections are of loving smiles and tender caresses.
 But if God made others love me so much, He made me love them too, for I was of an affectionate nature.
 You can hardly imagine how much I loved my father and mother.”

 From the earliest age, Therese was very direct and had great strength of purpose.
 Her mum writes of her, “When she has said ‘No’, nothing will make her change.
 One could leave her all day in the cellar without getting her to say ‘Yes’, she would sooner sleep there.”
 Her older sisters helped guide her character, teaching little Therese about self-control and self-sacrifice.